 If you are a female who can become pregnant:

 - your doctor must talk with you about acceptable birth control methods (contraceptive counseling) while taking Myfortic.

-- you should have one pregnancy test immediately before starting Myfortic and another pregnancy test 8 to 10 days later.
-Pregnancy tests should be repeated during routine followup visits with your doctor.
+- you should have a pregnancy test immediately before starting Myfortic and another pregnancy test 8 to 10 days later.
+Pregnancy tests should be repeated during routine follow-up visits with your doctor.
 Talk to your doctor about the results of all of your pregnancy tests.

 If you plan to become pregnant, talk with your doctor.
 Your doctor will decide if other medicines to prevent rejection may be right for you.

 - If you become pregnant while taking Myfortic, do not stop taking Myfortic.
 Call your doctor right away.
 In certain situations, you and your doctor may decide that taking Myfortic is more important to your health than the possible risks to your unborn baby.

 report your pregnancy to